 After recording your first piece of video, a new icon will appear on the left: the align tool.
 This brings up an overlay of your last piece of footage so you can line up the image to create a seamless transition when you start recording again.
 This helps in creating the rapid changes and stop motion-like videos that have become so popular in Reels.
 If you find you have too much shadow and need an affordable way to light up your Reels, see our guide to the best ring lights for Instagram Reels, TikTok and more.

 You don't need to finish the Reel in a single session.
 If you click > through to the final sharing screen, you can save a work in progress in Drafts and continue it later.

 Like with Instagram Stories, you're not restricted to recording footage in the app itself.
 If you don't want to use Reels' editing tools but want to take advantage of the format's potential reach, you can upload videos that you've already made.

 Simply click on the image of your camera roll in the bottom left and you'll be able to select any video on your device.
 Many users upload videos made on TikTok in order to share them on Instagram as well.

 If you produce your video outside of Reels, just make sure it's in portrait format (9:16).
 You won't be able to add music or effects to the footage in Reels; only text, stickers and filters.

 After you've trimmed all the footage you want to use, click >.
-On the next screen, you can add text, stickers and filters.
-The mechanics and the fonts available are largely the same as in Instagram Stories.
+On the next screen, you can add text, stickers, effects and audio – including the option to add voiceover.
+For text, the mechanics and the fonts available are largely the same as in Instagram Stories.

 The main difference is that you can choose the moment when you want text to appear and disappear.
 This flexibility can be used to create text narratives for tutorials, work-in-progress videos or video listicles.